top of page

 40.jpeg

-The "frilliness" of the ration has been defended as follows: "While this ration has seemed unnecessarily complex to some, the variety contained in it is deliberate.
+The complexity of the ration has been defended as follows: "While this ration has seemed unnecessarily complex to some, the variety contained in it is deliberate.
 No simple ration has yet been found which did not became tiresome within a few days that the test subjects did not eat sufficient to meet their nutritional requirements"

-Where possible I have illustrated the compositions.
+Where possible I have illustrated the different compositions.

 Experimental K Ration

 Although officially adopted and standardized in November 1941 as the U.S. Army Field Ration K, this version was only produced in small numbers for field tests.
-For its first field trail, only 6000 rations were produced.
+For its first field trial, only 6000 rations were produced.

-Breakfast unit:
+Breakfast Unit:

-- Defense biscuits
+- Defense Biscuits

-- Graham biscuits
+- Graham Biscuits

-- can Veal Luncheon meat
+- Can Veal Luncheon Meat

-- Malted Milk Dextrose tablets
+- Malted Milk Dextrose Tablets

-- 2 packages of Soluble Coffee
+- 2 Packages Soluble Coffee

-- 3 Sugar tablets
+- 3 Sugar Tablets

 - Chewing Gum.